 All felons that are fluctuant should be incised and drained.
 Volar digital pads that are tense, tender, painful, and suspected of containing a felon should be incised and drained regardless if fluctuance is palpated or not.

-Felons that are not yet fluctuant, as in an early infection, may be treated with warm soaks, elevation, oral antibiotics, and follow-up in 24 hours.6,7 A herpetic whitlow can sometimes be confused with a felon.5,9 A herpetic whitlow can be clinically distinguished by the presence of multiple vesicles and a history of recurrence ...
+Felons that are not yet fluctuant, as in an early infection, may be treated with warm soaks, elevation, oral antibiotics, and follow-up in 24 hours.6,7 A herpetic whitlow can sometimes be confused with a felon.5,9 A herpetic whitlow can be clinically distinguished by the presence of multiple vesicles and a history of recurrence or simultaneous ...